charlie-s/cousinpaulstattoo-website/_artists/maddy-vetter.md

   www.madelinetate.com
 ---
 Maddy is a St. Louis hometown gal.
 She began tattooing in 2016 and quickly fell in love with the illustrative blackwork style she now specializes in.
 She has made a name for herself with her floral work, dark motifs, and detail-oriented pieces.
 Maddy joined Cousin Paul's in 2019 works by appointment only.
-She's open to other ideas as well, so hit her up with your idea!
+She's open to other styles as well, so hit her up with your idea!